Can I Make a Medical Negligence Claim for a Misdiagnosis?

 A non-negligent misdiagnosis occurs when your medical professional makes an incorrect diagnosis, but their actions are not negligent.
 This includes situations where another medical professional would have made the same mistake or you did not suffer harm due to the misdiagnosis.

-• The injury or adverse outcome happens despite the medical practitioner following best practice.
+• The injury or adverse outcome happens despite the medical practitioner following best practices.

-How a lawyer can assist with your claim
+How a medical misdiagnosis lawyer can assist with your claim

-With expertise in both medicine and law, a lawyer can help you navigate the complex Medical Negligence system and secure maximum compensation.
+With expertise in both medicine and law, a skilled medical misdiagnosis lawyer can help you navigate the complex medical negligence system and secure maximum compensation.

 We also use our national network of medical experts to provide compelling evidence of your doctor’s negligence.
 This strengthens your case and ensures it’s resolved as fast as possible.